Types of Financial Aid - Federal

 - The unsubsidized loan is not based on need.
 Interest accrues beginning the date of disbursement, during the in-school period, the grace period, and periods of repayment or deferment.

 - The interest may be paid during the in-school period or deferred.
 Students are encouraged to pay the interest while in school to avoid capitalization of interest.
 Deferment of interest payments will capitalize interest (add your interest to the principal amount of the loan) and will increase the amount of your loan making your loan more expensive.

 |Grade levels 3 or 4 and 5 (post-baccalaureate)

 |Grade levels 6 or 7 (graduate student)

 The maximum aggregate Direct Loan limits are specified by federal law.
-Federal regulations also stipulate that a student cannot receive financial aid in excess of the cost of attendance.
+Federal regulations stipulate that a student cannot receive financial aid in excess of the cost of attendance.
 Therefore, some students are not able to borrow the full amounts listed.

 - Dependent Undergraduate: $31,000 (only $23,000 subsidized)

 - Graduate and Professional Students: $138,500

 Return to the Loans Overview Page